cleancoindev/Icefire-Engine/README.md

 * ROOM NAME: Changes the name of the room on the map.
 This is visible to the player, but is also rendered onto the map in the Icicle Editor itself to help you keep track of what is where.

 ## Exits

+Whenever you add a new exit for the player to take, the new room(s) are created for you on the Editor's map.
 * ADD EXITS: Whenever a player enters a room, all exits are locked.
 This command lets you unlock any exits you wish so that the player can exit the room through them.
 * REMOVE EXITS: Locks any exits you wish so that the player cannot exit the room through them.
 * TELEPORT TO: Teleport the player to any room in the game.